 And that’s the nub of this thorny issue.
 Whenever you ask a question, either in person or by email, you’re getting free advice.
 Yes, FREE advice.
 You wouldn’t expect that from a plumber, solicitor or accountant, would you?
 So why is an antiques expert any different?
 They’ve studied and worked hard to gain experience over years, just like those other noble professionals have.
 Who gets the upside in all this?
 You, and only you.

 Unless you hand over money or a similar reward for their work and expertise, you’re getting something for nothing.
 You’re dining on the proverbial non-existent free lunch.
 If you’re ever confused about your entitlement to this, because you paid an entrance fee or bought a catalogue or whatever, just consider your reaction if your manager asked you to undertake a task or do your normal job and said you wouldn’t get paid for it.

-I reiterate the fact that most people are happy to help, but think about what really happens at the other end of your question.
+I reiterate the fact that most people are happy to help at antiques fairs, but think about what really happens at the other end of your question.
 Remember that what you’re getting is truly is free, and purely a result of the kindness and enthusiasm of the person you choose to ask.
 Visit iacf’s upcoming antiques fairs today via their eDate card.